 When it comes to classical music, nothing matters more than the quality of its sound.
 This explains why Vincenzo (Song Joong-ki) took a momentary break from his humble lodgings at Geumga Plaza to splash it out for an evening at Stradeum.
 An amalgamation of ‘strad’ (short for the famous string instrument Stradivarius) and ‘odeum’ (a concert hall or theater; from Latin ōdēum and Greek ōideion), it eludes to the idea of ‘a space where you can enjoy good sound’ –– exactly the place that he got to savor Vivaldi’s La stravaganza (The Eccentricity) in all its sonic glory.
 For those who are keen to know, Vin listens to Op.4 No.6 in G minor RV.
 316a, I. Allegro.

 Elim Arts Center [엘림아트센터] (episodes 13-14)

 Elim Arts Center only had two other dramas to its name before its Vincenzo feature: the 2019 orchestra-themed I Wanna Hear Your Song and the 2020 lawyer-led Hyena.
 Now, it will forever be etched in K-Dramaland history as the theater that had pig’s blood rain down from the ceiling — an upgraded (literally) yet classic Italian mafia move to “show [the rival family] what [they’re] capable of”, according to the consigliere himself.
-It’s uncertain if this is an actual real-life mafia move (the writer may just have been inspired by Stephen King’s Carrie?), although I did come across this random article about the Italian mafia and pigs; possibly with blood, but just not from the oinkers.
+It’s uncertain if this is an actual real-life mafia move (writer Park Jae-bum was indeed inspired by Stephen King’s Carrie), although I came across this random article about the Italian mafia and pigs; possibly with blood, but just not from the oinkers.

 KT&G SangsangMadang Chuncheon [KT&G 상상마당 춘천] (episode 14)